 When I say vacation I am not talking about staying at the Ritz or doing a Week long stay at Magic Kingdom (yes those trips are great too and you can still do those – but I know they usually take more planning financially and timing wise).

 The vacation I am talking about for next month is a 1 or 2 night getaway to somewhere close to you.
-Maybe it is an indoor or outdoor waterpark, a trip into a big city, or a camping trip to a local state or national park.
+Maybe it is an outdoor or indoor waterpark, a trip into a big city, or a camping / RVing trip to a local state or national park.
 Something simple.
 Not much planning needed.

 If an overnight just isn’t possible, you could also look to do a day trip where you drive an hour or more each way, pack food, spend the day, and drive home late at night when the kids are sleeping.
 This will give you the feel of a trip without a lot of cost involved!